Understanding Life Insurance Policy Lapse

 Reinstatement windows vary by state law and policy contract:

-- Most states: 2-3 years from lapse date
+- Most insurers: 3 to 5 years from the lapse date

-The sooner you act after a lapse, the better your chances of approval and lower back-payment amounts.
-For seniors with lapsed coverage, age and health changes make reinstatement more challenging.
+The sooner you act after a lapse, the better your chances of approval and the lower the back-payment amount.
+Age and health changes make reinstatement harder over time, especially for seniors.

 The Reinstatement Process